cubicool/amccmake/README.rst

 OVERVIEW
 ========

-This is the script I use to setup my development environment using CMake and the 3 compilers I most often test with: GCC, Clang, and unfortunately--because of the need to write software that works on Windows--some setup for cross-compiling using the mingw64 suite in Linux.
-You should find it useful in your own adventures with writing wholesome, warning-free cross-platform code. :)
+This is the Bash script I use to setup my development environment on Linux using CMake and the 3 compilers I most often test with: GCC, Clang, and unfortunately--because of the need to write software that works on Windows--support for cross-compiling using the mingw64 suite.
+You should find it useful in your own adventures while writing wholesome, warning-free cross-platform code. :)

 USAGE